Exact Self-Imaging with Arbitrary Revival Spacings: Canonical Recurrence Law

-Among the matrix elements, the off-diagonal term \(B=M_{12}\) plays a distinguished role: it sets the scale of quadratic phase accumulation, normalizes the propagator, and determines the accumulated canonical phase in the metaplectic propagator.
-Because it governs the advance of the canonical flow, we refer to \(B\) as the \emph{metaplectic time}.
-Unlike the laboratory evolution coordinate \(z\), which depends on the geometry of a particular physical system, the metaplectic time is intrinsic to the wave dynamics and provides a unique, system-invariant clock.
+Among the matrix elements, the off-diagonal term \(B=M_{12}\) plays a distinguished role for self-imaging: it is the coordinate that sets the quadratic phase accumulated by transverse spatial-frequency components.
+In the language of symplectic optics, this is the propagation coordinate of the associated metaplectic operator; operationally, it is the canonical coordinate in which the phases responsible for self-imaging advance.